Webador/SlmMail/README.md

 TODO
 ----
- 1. ElasticEmail
- 2. SendGrid
+ 1. SendGrid support
- 3. Better exception handling for Amazon SES to work the same as other services
+ 2. Better exception handling for Amazon SES to work the same as other services
- 4. More tests
+ 3. More tests